UNDER CONSTRUCTION UNDER CONSTRUCTION

 This division is developing products to fulfill strong validated current market needs for both electric/hybrid vehicles and aerospace, both unmanned UAVs, (a.k.a. drones) and manned.

-QWC and it's partners are involved with development efforts that are in various stages of fund raising and engineering that include: most successful prototype and low-volume ELECTRIC and HYBRID ELECTRIC POWERTRAIN development and vehicle work being done today has been at strategic partner EVDrive Inc. (QWC co-founder is co-founder of EVDrive Inc. (https://www.facebook.com/EVDrive.page2 ).
+QWC and it's partners are involved with development efforts that are in various stages of fund raising and engineering that include: most successful prototype and low-volume ELECTRIC and HYBRID ELECTRIC POWERTRAIN development and vehicle work done in the past at EVDrive (QWC co-founder was co-founder of EVDrive back ion 2011)

 Other work in ELECTRIC POWERTRAIN areas include: Modular Battery Systems for Electric Vehicles (sample designs developed by QWC for it's client); Range Extenders for Electric Vehicles, and the QWC Hybrid products, such as this supercar, a High Performance Hybrid Electric Exotic Sports Car and economy and performance enhancing add-ons for SUVs, RVs, Trucks and other vehicles.
 Hybrid Supercar Product engineering features overview located here and a product history & description located here.

 The most notable Aerospace project, which can be discussed, is the QAC-821 World Class Flexible Utility Helicopter Concept Project.

 QAC also performs design, analysis and prototyping services for client projects as well.
 QAC's development partner, MPAS, facilities are located on Long Beach Airport, California.
 MPAS has 10,000 foot hanger space, 100 foot by 300 foot tarmac space and has performed many major structural re-design projects on existing helicopters, such as Eurocopter AS350, Bell Jet Rangers, Bell Huey/Cobras, and Hughes 500/OH-6s, which all have received full FAA certifications.
 MPAS has the following helicopters at its disposable for client projects: 2 AH1-T Cobras, 2 OH6-A Loaches, 1 UH1-K Huey and 1 UH1-B Huey and various mockups/props of many other aircraft, helicopters weapons and related systems.
 MPAS has performed many projects for the entertainment industry where detail and realism is paramount.